flutter/website/src/packages-and-plugins/happy-paths/index.md

 {{site.alert.note}}
   Due to limited staffing resources, we are pausing the
-  Flutter Favorites and Happy Path programs.
+  Happy Path program.
-  We will update (and possibly combine) these programs as soon as possible.
+  We will update this program (and possibly combine it with the Flutter Favorites program) as soon as possible.
 {{site.alert.end}}

 Once you’ve learned Flutter basics and are ready to move on